paritytech/substrate/client/transaction-pool/README.md

 # Implementation

-Ideal transaction pool should be storing only transactions that are considered valid by the runtime at current best imported block.
+An ideal transaction pool should be storing only transactions that are considered valid by the runtime at current best imported block.
 After every block is imported, the pool should: